AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ![training and scoring buttons](../images/rtml/train-score.png)

-A naming dialog appears, enter the name of your recipe and select **[!UICONTROL OK]**.
+A naming dialog appears.
+Enter the name of your recipe and select **[!UICONTROL OK]**.
 A new dialog appears alerting you that the recipe creation has begun.
 The recipe may take up-to 24 hours to appear.

 ![Recipe dialog](../images/rtml/recipe-dialog.png)